wbailey/wbailey.github.io/source/_posts/2013-11-12-two-way-street.markdown

 ## What to Ask?

-I can't provide for what to ask for every type of interview because that is impossible.
+I can't provide what to ask for every type of interview because that is impossible.
 What I can share is there is nothing worse from a hiring manager's perspective to be all excited about a candidate and here them say: